Geographic Information Systems - PgDip, MSc

 Career options

-GIS and geospatial technologies drive a rapidly growing, multi-billion dollar industry, becoming increasingly mainstream in both public and private sectors.
-This surge creates a high demand for graduates who possess both theoretical knowledge and practical skills.
+GIS and geospatial technologies are at the forefront of a rapidly growing, multi-billion-dollar industry, becoming increasingly mainstream in both public and private sectors.
+This growth has created a high demand for graduates with both theoretical knowledge and practical skills.

-Our graduates have secured diverse GIS-related roles worldwide, including positions as technicians, analysts, scientists, surveyors, data specialists, mapping officers, consultants, project managers, and more.
-They work in various sectors such as mapping agencies, GIS and SatNav companies, environmental consultancies, ecological and marine resource management, renewable energy, forestry, fisheries, town planning, heritage agencies, health and emergency services, housing authorities, local government, aid agencies, countryside recreation, rural development, retail analysis, utilities and infrastructure, education, mining, and the oil industry.
+Our graduates have secured a variety of GIS-related roles worldwide, including positions such as: technicians, analysts, scientists, surveyors, data specialists, mapping officers, consultants, project managers, and more.
+They work across diverse sectors, including: mapping agencies, GIS and SatNav companies, environmental consultancies, ecological and marine resource management, renewable energy, forestry, fisheries, town planning, heritage agencies, health and emergency services, housing authorities, local government, aid agencies, countryside recreation, rural development, retail analysis, utilities and infrastructure, education, mining, and the oil industry.

 Discover more about our graduates’ early career profiles here.